 The system of Reiki — that being the practice of Reiki to heal and treat — provides hands-on natural healing through touch when applied from one living thing to another.
 “Different mediation tools including symbols and mantras and breathing and visualization practices help to create the necessary environment,” says Prasad.
 In practice, Reiki utilizes the meditative space provided by the healer to the individual to connect and offer calm.
 This transfer of energy has been known to help individuals either better cope with or move past emotional and physical pain.

 Reiki is steadily gaining popularity in the animal world as a complementary health therapy.
-In fact the NCBI has even found through studies that, “Reiki is a safe and gentle “complementary” therapy that activates the parasympathetic nervous system to heal body and mind.
+In fact, the National Center for Biotechnology Information has even found through studies that, “Reiki is a safe and gentle “complementary” therapy that activates the parasympathetic nervous system to heal body and mind.
 It has potential for broader use in management of chronic health conditions, and possibly in postoperative recovery.”
 Specifically, Reiki is being used as a treatment and connection method in a number of ways for pets including:

 Anxious or Stressed Pets

 “The number one primary benefit and response to Reiki with animals is stress relief and deep relaxation,” says Prasad”.
 The calm space created by a Reiki practitioner’s meditation invites the animal to join that relaxed environment.
-This can make Reiki an effective stress reliever for pets in high anxiety environments, be that a shelter setting or even at home with a new baby in the house.
+This can make Reiki an effective stress reliever for pets in high-anxiety environments.

 Coping With Illness and Surgery Recovery

-When we are deeply relaxed, all of our systems relax and can function optimally and our immune system can operate more optimally.
+When we’re deeply relaxed, all of our systems, including our immune system, can relax and function more optimally.
 “Our bodies can heal themselves when we can allow ourselves to relax,” explains Prasad.
 Reiki works by inducing that state or creating that relaxation that we need to heal ourselves.
 “I have seen animals who are sick for a long time and they get better more quickly or heal after surgery quickly with the help of Reiki.”

 Reiki can also be helpful throughout the medical process.
-If you have a pet who is anxious at the vet, but requires many visits because of their sickness or needs surgery, Reiki can help prepare them.
+If you have a pet who is anxious at the vet, but requires frequent visits because of an illness or medical condition, Reiki can help prepare them.
 Clune shares how Reiki can help put a pet more at ease prior to walking into those situations.

 End of Life Care

 Reiki is offered in many hospitals and hospices for both family members and patients.
-When Reiki is used to help an animal pass, we find similar benefits.
+When Reiki is used as an animal nears the end of their life, we find similar benefits.
 “Animals handle death better than we do,” says Clune.
 “They know they are dying, they need time to process this and to know they are leaving.”
 Reiki can help provide that time so that a pet is not in severe pain as they cope with this impending change.
 It can also bring pet owners some peace as well, especially knowing that their pet is at peace — maybe eating more and being more playful in their final days — and ready to say goodbye.

 “Reiki can create this beautiful peacefulness in the dying process, sometimes it’s not about getting better, but it’s about finding peace,” says Prasad.
 It can be an incredible gift to have in a difficult moment.